John is a fervent writer, gamer, and guitar lover. He is a former automatic-transmission repairer, welder, and hobbyist game developer.

 In the case of recording an electro-acoustic, the post production may be as little as mixing the dry signal with a microphone input to get a better sound, but with electric guitars the dry signal will likely need a lot work.

 In the realm of software-based guitar effects, there are many options in both the free and paid categories.
 Two of the bigger players in this arena are IK Multimedia’s Amplitube, and Komplete’s Guitar Rig.
-These two are perfect for this hub because not only are they at the top of the game when it comes to software-based guitar amp simulation, they also offer both paid and free versions (obviously you get more if you pay).
+These two are perfect for this article because not only are they at the top of the game when it comes to software-based guitar amp simulation, they also offer both paid and free versions (obviously you get more if you pay).
 These applications, and others like them, replicate the effect of various guitar amplifiers, as well as pedals, cabinets, and even the rooms and microphones used to record.

 There are many debates about the actual sound of a simulated amp versus the real thing, and such debates may never go away, but simulated amps have been consistently improving over recent years.
 It’s a judgement call you’ll have to make, but simulated amps are without question good enough for demoing purposes, and an increasing number of musicians are happy to use them rather than buy big expensive gear.

 Acoustic instruments in general are among the hardest to record well.
 Acoustic guitars in particular can be a little misleading because they can come in electro-acoustic flavour, but unless you’re willing to spend upwards of $1,000 on your instrument the audio coming out of your guitar’s output jack will likely need some work before it’s ready for a final mix.
 And even with those high end guitars, many professional audio technicians still prefer to mic them up for the absolute best sound—perhaps using a mix of room mics and the guitar output itself.